-Stateless Routing (GPSR) [4], [2].
-Because the routing on planar graphs was already studied, we will concentrate on studying the structural properties of the constructed planar backbone LDel(ICDS): the stretch factors, the maximum and average node degree of the graph, and the communication cost to build these structures.
+After building the planar backbone of the networks, we can run Dominating-Set-Based Routing [8] on it.
+When route a message on the planar backbone (such as LDel(ICDS)), we can use some other variant routing algorithms, such as Greedy Perimeter Stateless Routing (GPSR) [10], [2].
+Because the routing on planar graphs was already studied, we will concentrate on studying the structural properties of the constructed planar backbone LDel(ICDS).
+We want to study the stretch factors, the maximum and average node degree of the graph, and the communication cost to build these structures.